ncalc/ncalc/docs/articles/expression_context.md

 var newContext = context with { CultureInfo = CultureInfo.CurrentUICulture };
 var expression = new Expression("ABS(42)", newContext);
 ```
+> [!WARNING]
+> The [with](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/with-expression) keyword will create a shallow copy of the object, any unchanged reference type like `IDictionary` inside
+> the context will remain the same.

 ## Using a single context for all expressions
 You can optimize your system to use a single context instance for all expressions.
 The example below use [DI](dependency_injection.md) for creating a singleton instance.